joelverhagen/joelverhagen.com/_posts/2020-11-29-dynamically-activate-objects-net.md

 title: The fastest way to dynamically activate objects in .NET
 ---

-... at least according to my brief investiation.
+... at least according to my brief investigation.

 For one of my side projects, [ExplorePackages](https://github.com/joelverhagen/ExplorePackages), I wanted to know the fastest way to activate an arbitrary type in .NET.
 In other words, given a type parameter `T` or variable of type